 Answer is absolute yes.

-In fact, uh that is our top priority on the individual side, besides that simple postcard system, that middle class uh tax cut, and uh I know some of the some of the analysis that's been floating around.
+In fact, that is our top priority on the individual side, besides that simple postcard system, that middle-class tax cut.

-In fact, I'm I'm Rand uses one of them from this very ultra-liberal tax group that hated Trump's plan, that hated Senator Paul's and Senator Cruz's plan uh to try to make the claim we're not providing middle class tax cut.
+They hated Senator Paul's and Senator Cruz's plan to try to make the claim we're not providing middle-class tax cut.

-But I know the way we're setting the income uh limits, those brackets, increasing the child tax credit and doubling that standard deduction, the middle class, I think, uh will be the most pleased uh when they see this tax reform plan.
+But I know the way we're setting the income limits, those brackets, increasing the child tax credit and doubling that standard deduction, the middle class, I think, will be the most pleased when they see this tax reform plan.

-So the majority of those cuts, and then you'll still have you know the bottom forty or fifty percent of Americans at best pay two percent of the federal income tax bill.
+So the majority of those cuts, and then you'll still have, you know, the bottom 40 or 50 percent of Americans at best pay 2 percent of the federal income tax bill.

-They will they'll still have a majority of people or a near majority that paid nothing at all in federal income taxes, correct?
+They'll still have a majority of people or a near majority that pay nothing at all in federal income taxes, correct?

-You know, that the answer is yes, because that's one of our challenges over the years is that uh that fewer and fewer Americans are paying uh those income tax at least, and more and more Americans are carrying fewer Americans are carrying the ball.
+You know, the answer is yes, because that's one of our challenges over the years is that fewer and fewer Americans are paying those income tax at least, and more and more Americans are carrying, fewer Americans are carrying the ball.

-And so that's why when people say, Look, let's let's try to raise taxes on the successful, our answer is let's not.
+And so that's why when people say, look, let's try to raise taxes on the successful, our answer is let's not.

 Why don't we let everybody keep more of what they earn?

-All right, we'll take a break, we'll come back, and Kevin Brady is the chairman of the powerful House Ways and Means Committee.
+And Kevin Brady is the chairman of the Powerful House Ways and Means Committee.

 We'll talk about the Senate and whether this bill is going to get through the Senate when we get back.

-All right, as we continue Sean Hannity show, the chairman of the House Ways and Means Committee, Kevin Brady is with us.
+All right, as we continue Sean Hannity's show, the chairman of the House Ways and Means Committee, Kevin Brady, is with us.

-Uh Ted Cruz is quoted as saying this might not happen till next year.
+Ted Cruz is quoted as saying this might not happen until next year.

-And I'm just telling you somebody is an outsider, everybody's saying to me, why can't they get their job done in the Senate?
+And I'm just telling you, as somebody is an outsider, everybody's saying to me, why can't they get their job done in the Senate?

 But here we are.

-We need a budget out of the House and Senate, the House that delivered.
+We need a budget out of the House and Senate.

-Uh we need tax reform out of the House and Senate, and as soon as the budget's done, Sean, like within twenty-four hours, I expect to bring forward uh the full comprehensive tax reform plan.
+And as soon as the budget's done, Sean, like within 24 hours, I expect to bring forward the full comprehensive tax reform plan.

 It needs to be done this month.

-Well, you're ha obviously in negotiations, you've talked to Mitch McConnell.
+Well, obviously, in negotiations, you've talked to Mitch McConnell.

 Have you talked to John McCain?